sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide4.md

    ![k8's_namespace_2](assets/k8's_namespace_2.png)

-8. For this workshop, we can use the `default` namespace.
+9. For this workshop, we can use the `default` namespace.
 But in production, it's a good practice to create separate namespaces for different teams or projects.

 :::tip[Production tip]

-1. We should not deploy directly to `default` namespace, instead we must create separate namespaces for different teams or projects.
+1. In production, we should not deploy directly to `default` namespace, instead we must create separate namespaces for different teams or projects.

 :::